Phil Murphy

 What's Phil reading now and what has he just read?

-He is reading Jane Austen's Pride and Prejudice and Leah Ypi's semi-fictional story about her late grandmother, Indignity: A life Reimagined.
+He is reading William Boyd's The New Confessions - a quality page-turner as ever from Boyd.
+He is also reading a new publication, Serbia's Balancing Act - Between Russia and the West by Vuk Vuksanovic.
+Recent books completed include Jane Austen's Pride and Prejudice and Leah Ypi's semi-fictional story about her late grandmother, Indignity: A Life Reimagined.
 Phil loved her previous book, Free, which questioned which was preferable: Communist Albania or corrupt post-Communism Albania.
-He heard her talk about the latest book on the radio recently and felt it sounded intriguing.
-Recently finished Hitch-22, the late Christopher Hitchens' memoir - an outstanding read, outlining Hitch's intellectual journey and highlighting his brilliant eloquence.
-He is still working through Victor Hugo - an autobiography by Graham Robb, with a view to writing a short story around it.
-Phil very much enjoyed Scattershot - Life, Music, Elton and Me by Bernie Taupin, which was interesting for his insights into the great people he met (from Salvador Dali to Bob Dylan) rather than as a chronological account of his work with Elton John.
-He recently completed David Baddiel's My Family.
-"While I find Baddiel tremensouly amusing, I found some of the content of this unnerving, touching on topics I addressed in my blog on this site, The Ethics of Fiction."
+This latest book is more complex and it is hard to appreciate which aspects are factual and which are fictional but it is a worthwhile read.
+Hitch-22, the late Christopher Hitchens' memoir is another recently completed volume - an outstanding read, outlining Hitch's intellectual journey and highlighting his brilliant insights and eloquence.
+Of David Baddiel's My Family.
+"While I find Baddiel tremendouly amusing, I found some of the content of this unnerving, touching on topics I addressed in my blog on this site, The Ethics of Fiction."
 Phil also read recently Edna O'Brien's memoir, A Country Girl.
 "Much of it was extremely good but, by the end, you are aware this was a book she had no enthusiasm to write.
 Her publishers persuaded her to do so.
-Phil still lives with the recentl memory of Don DeLillo's White Noise ("Hugely enjoyable and remarkable for its prescience a couple of decades ahead of our current conspiracy theory-laden world").
+Phil still lives with the recent memory of Don DeLillo's White Noise ("Hugely enjoyable and remarkable for its prescience a couple of decades ahead of our current conspiracy theory-laden world").